Opioids are very strong painkillers.

 If you use a lot of opioids, you may find that you need more and more to feel the same effects (tolerance).
 You can become mentally and physically dependent, or addicted to how they make you feel.

 Mild withdrawal symptoms usually start between 12 and 30 hours after the last time the drug was taken.
 While the worst symptoms pass within a few days, it can take months to feel normal.
-Withdrawal can be painful it's best to stop using under supervised care.
+Withdrawal can be painful so it's best to stop using under supervised care.
 Healthcare professionals can help you withdraw safely.

 If you have an addiction to alcohol or any other drug, you should only take opioids under medical supervision.